pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Mark Twain

 "As good as church letting out"
 --Mark Twain

+"The easy confidence with which I know another man's religion is folly teaches me to suspect that my own is also."
+--Mark Twain

+"We despise all reverences and all objects of reverence which are outside the pale of our own list of sacred things.
+And yet, with strange inconsistency, we are shocked when other people despise and defile the things which are holy to us."
+--Mark Twain

 "I haven't a particle of confidence in a man who has no redeeming petty vices."